KgTeKoN/library_of_books/README.md

-npm run start - for start server
+npm run start - to start the server npm run compose - to create the database